aaronparker/aaronparker.github.io/_posts/2007-12-18-windows-vista-sp1-streamlining-uac-interaction.md

   1. Lets open C:\ProgramData\Microsoft\Windows\Start Menu\Programs and create a new folder.
   2. I'm then presented with a dialog that explains I'll need to elevate before this can be done.
   3. I can then consent to the UAC dialog.
-  4. The folder is created (as &#8216;New Folder') and I can give it a name (which essentially becomes a rename operation).
+  4. The folder is created (as 'New Folder') and I can give it a name (which essentially becomes a rename operation).
   5. I'm then prompted again that I'll need to elevate to change the name of the folder.
   6. I then consent to the UAC dialog.
   7. The folder is then renamed.